troop14pa/hugoplate/content/english/join/_index.md

 draft: false
 ---

-To join Scouts BSA, youth must be one of:
+To join Scouts BSA, youth must be:

 * 11 years old; **or**
 * Webelos who has completed their Arrow of Light; **or**
 * 10 years old, in Fifth Grade, on or after March 1

 Parents and interested volunteers can also submit an application using the buttons below.
-Prospective volunteers must pass a background check, complete BSA Youth Protection Training, and they must complete California AB506 Youth Protection Training.
+Prospective adult volunteers must pass a background check, complete BSA Youth Protection Training, and they must complete California AB506 Youth Protection Training.

 Follow one of the links to join Troop 14 or Troop 4014: